A good reputation is part of your self-worth and dignity. Once harmed, a good reputation is hard to get back.

 - Online bullying and harassment support - CyberScan at novascotia.ca/cyberscan/ or call 902-424- 6990 or 1-855-702-8324.

-Acknowledgments: This content was reviewed for legal accuracy by Robert Mroz at McInnes Cooper.
-Thank you to Schulich School of Law student Michael Evoy for support in its development.
+Thank you to Schulich School of Law student Michael Evoy for support in developing this content.

 Content adapted, with permission, from People’s Law School of BC.